 In entering adulthood, I was now legally able to make independent economic and medical choices such as developing my career by way of contracts, renting an apartment, donating blood, consenting to, or refusing medical treatment, obtaining credit, and designating a Will and Powers of Attorneys.

-Many people view appointing their Powers of Attorneys as a task meant for older folks.
+Many people view appointing their Powers of Attorney as a task meant for older folks.
 It’s not.
 And here is why.

-In Ontario, there are two types of Powers of Attorneys – one for property and one for personal care.
+In Ontario, there are two types of Powers of Attorneys: one for property and one for personal care.
 These documents generally operate while the grantor is alive and not capable of making decisions autonomously, although sometimes they are utilized for specific reasons when the grantor is fully capable or for a specified duration.
-A named Attorney (which is typically not a lawyer) may make medical, personal care and financial decisions in your best interest on your behalf and do anything you could do for yourself if you were able to, except make a Will.
+A named Attorney (who is typically not a lawyer) may make medical, personal care, and financial decisions in your best interest, on your behalf, and do anything you could do for yourself if you were able to — except make a Will.

 Here are a few of examples of why it is important for younger adults to get their Powers of Attorneys in place:

 Let’s say your adult child, who may still be supported by parents and lives in the parental home, is involved in a catastrophic bicycle or vehicle accident.
 Without Powers of Attorneys, the parents have no automatic rights to make medical decisions for an injured child over the age of 18.

 They are also prohibited from taking legal steps on behalf of their child, including commencing a lawsuit against the driver of the vehicle, settling the claim, managing the funds for the benefit of their disabled child, or arranging for long-term personal and medical care.

 Or, consider the young family, with their first home and young children.
 Should one spouse, through accident or illness, become incapacitated, not only is the other spouse often tasked with managing the home and children alone, but now they have the additional stress of not being empowered to make immediate decisions for their disabled spouse in a timely and cost-efficient manner.